-Name Description TYPE byte, short, int 1 , int 2 , any class name C , T [] with T any type in the Java Card platform ("Java Card type"), T_0 ($T_1 x_1, \dots, T_n x_n$) with T_0, \dots, T_n any Java Card type, RetAddrs(adrs), Top, Null, ⊥.
+Name Description TYPE byte, short, int 1 , int 2 , any class name C , T [] with T any type in the Java Card platform ("Java Card type"), T_0 (T_1 x_1 , T_n x_n) with T_0 , T_n any Java Card type, RetAddrs(adrs), Top, Null, ⊥.
 CLASS The name of a class, represented as a reference into the class Component of one of the packages loaded on the card.
-BOUNDS Two integers marking a rank into the method component or package loaded on the card.
+BOUNDS Two integers marking a rank into the method component of a package loaded on the card.

 Byte values have type byte and short values have type short.
 The first and second halves of an integer value has respectively type int1, and int2.
 The type of a reference to an instance of the class C is C itself.
 A reference to an array of elements of type T has type T[].
-From the previous basic types it is possible to build the type T_0 ($T_1 x_1, ..., T_n x_n$) of a method.
-A return address adrs of a subroutine has type RetAddrss(adrs).
-Finally, the former Java Card types are extended with three extra types Top, Null and \bot , so that the domain of types forms a complete lattice.
-Top is the type of any piece of data, that is, the maximum of the lattice.
-Null is the type of the default value null of all the reference types (classes and arrays). \perp is the type of an element that belongs to all types (for instance the value 0, provided that null is represented as zero).
+From the previous basic types it is possible to build the type T_0 ($T_1 \times T_1, \ldots, T_n \times T_n$

-FDP_IFF.2.2/BCV The TSF shall permit an information flow between a controlled subject and controlled information through28 a controlled operation if the following rules, based on the ordering relationships between security attributes, hold:
+The TSF shall permit an information flow between a controlled subject and controlled information through30 a controlled operation if the following rules, based on the ordering relationships between security attributes, hold: